LarkspurCA/androidweardocs/examples.rst

 #. :ref:`start` on your Android Device.
 #.
 In Android Studio, select **Run** to install the sample app on your handheld device.
 When prompted to choose a device, make sure to select your handheld device, not the Android Wear emulator.

    The sample app opens on your handheld device.
-If you hare having problems, make sure  the Android Wear Preview App is running and connected to the Android Wear emulator.
+If you hare having problems, make sure  the Android Wear App is running and connected to the Android Wear emulator.

 Try Eliza Chat
 ---------------

-The Eliza Chat preview app shows how you might implement a Personal Digital Assistant on a wearable device.
+The Eliza Chat sample app shows how you might implement a Personal Digital Assistant on a wearable device.
 Eliza is the assistant in this example.
 Eliza posts responses on the wearable emulator and you enter questions by tapping a reply icon.
-Normally you would provide voice inputs, but that is not implemented in the preview software.
+Normally you would provide voice inputs, but that is not implemented in this sample.
 For now, you simply type what you have to say.

 When you first launch the app, Eliza asks how she can help you.